phill-holland/data-self-organisation/README.md

 - Project comes with VSCode pre-configured launch and build tasks

 # Requirements

+- Originally written on a Linux based operating system.

 - This project is written in C++ and Sycl and requires that the Intel OneApi SDK is installed.